ossf/wg-securing-software-repos/docs/build-provenance-for-all-registries.md

 We recommend build provenance is served three ways: in the registry web UI, via an API call to the registry, and in CLI tooling.

 The registry web UI should convey to consumers that a package has provenance, but **not** that it is automatically trustworthy.
-Remember, build provenance just provides links back to the source code and build instructions - package consumers still need to follow those links to assess trustworthiness.
-We recommend providing literal links back to the source code, build instructions, and transparency log entry of the build provenance; here is what that looks like on the npm registry:
+Remember, build provenance just provides links back to the source code and build instructions.
+Package consumers still need to follow those links to assess trustworthiness.
+We recommend providing literal links back to the source code, build instructions, and transparency log entry of the build provenance.
+Here is what that looks like on the npm registry:

 ![Provenance screenshot from npmjs.com showing the cloud CI/CD system along with links to source code, build instructions, and public ledger](./imgs/npm-provenance.png)